 What is juvenile polyposis syndrome?

 Polyps may frequently develop in a person with JPS by age 20.
 The number of polyps a person has during his or her lifetime can range from around five to more than 100.
-Most juvenile polyps are benign (noncancerous), but there is an increased risk of cancer of the digestive tract (stomach , small intestine , colon , and rectum ) in families with JPS.
+Most juvenile polyps are noncancerous, but there is an increased risk of cancer of the digestive tract (such as stomach , small intestine , colon , and rectum cancers) in families with JPS.

 JPS is suspected when a person’s symptoms and family history fit one of the following categories: